Cypress Drills 210 feet of 1140 ppm Lithium at Dean Project in Clayton Valley, Nevada

 Cypress Development Corp. is a publicly traded lithium and zinc exploration company that continues to acquire and develop potentially viable mineral projects in the State of Nevada, U.S.A.

-Cypress is very active in Clayton Valley, Nevada with its team committed to systematically exploring its properties for both a lithium-brine resource and expanding exploration relating to a lithium resource that exists within the large area of non-hectorite "claystone" discovered at surface that has seen recent high lithium assays recovered from these same "outcropping claystone".
+Cypress is very active in Clayton Valley, Nevada with its team committed to systematically exploring its properties for both a lithium-brine resource and expanding exploration relating to a lithium resource that exists within the large area of non-hectorite "mudstone" discovered at surface that has seen recent high lithium assays recovered from these same "outcropping mudstone".

 Cypress Development Corp. has approx. 35.0 million shares issued and outstanding.